OUIsolutions/BearHttpsClient/docs/response.md

 ### Iterating over the headders

-You can easily iterate over the headders of the response, using the following code:
+You can easily iterate over the headders of the response using the following code:
 ```c
     int headder_size = bear.response.get_headders_size(response);
     for(int i = 0; i < headder_size; i++){